-This report summarises some of the commercial benefits realised by projects receiving PreSeed in the Ministry of Business Innovation and Employment (MBIE) contract of 1 July 2016 to 30 June 2019, together with an update on commercial progress on historical projects from within the KiwiNet portfolio.
+This report summarises some of the commercial benefits realised by projects receiving PreSeed investment in KiwiNet's current MBIE contract (covering the period 1 July 2019 to 30 June 2020), together with an update on commercial progress on historical projects from within the KiwiNet portfolio.
 Experience shows that tangible commercial outcomes and impacts resulting from PreSeed investment often take time to mature.
 For this reason, KiwiNet continues to monitor the commercialisation outcomes of historical PreSeed projects and we are committed to ensuring optimal returns from projects that have received PreSeed from previous contracts.
+KiwiNet is happy to provide detailed project information, figures and outcomes on request.